VKspyder2003/Youtube-Downloader/README.md

 3. If your folder name contains spaces, try to enclose the folder name within quotation marks.
 For example "My Songs".

+## License

+This tool is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.